Professor of Law and Ethics, School of Business and Leadership

 Brad's pedagogical philosophy is that his job is to prepare students for what happens "next" and next means their personal and professional lives.
-To that end he teaches courses such as Law and Ethics, Dispute Resolution, Law, Lawyers, and Legal Education, and Children and the Law.
+To that end he teaches courses such as Law and Ethics, Dispute Resolution, Sports Law, and Nevernever Land.

-He firmly believes that some authors write about things that no-one else cares about, so he develops scholarship that (he hopes) has utilitarian value.
-Current examples are law review articles discussing "Cyberprocreation" - using the internet to create human life, "amateur" athletics - including the National Letter of Intent and Title IX, and, basically whatever he finds intellectually challenging and pragmatically useful at the time.
+He firmly believes that some authors write about things that no-one else cares about, so he develops scholarship with (he hopes) actual utility and value.
+Current examples include law review articles addressing "Cyberprocreation" - using the Internet to create human life, professional and amateur athletics - including the National Letter of Intent and Title IX, the impact of the Internet on the American jury system and, basically whatever he finds intellectually challenging and pragmatically useful at the time.

 Fall Semester 2019

 BUS 340 A Law and Ethics in Business, TTh 9:30-10:50, Mc 303